sscotti/MWL_PDF_OrthancDemo/README.md

 I would recommend trying to get the Portal working because there are some dev tools and demos available through that.
 Configured user is:

 allprofiles@orthanc.test / Testing!1 after pointing https://orthanc.test to your docker host IP.

+NOTE:  There are some anonymized test studies in 'test_studies' that can be uploaded to Orthanc via Explorer if you can get it running.
+That'll populate Orthanc will a few studies to demo how the portal works.